Please wait for the process to complete.

 |Created:||Aug 28, 2018 at 1:36 p.m.|

 The data contain hydrological drought indicators (e.g. median drought duration) for three different models (SAC, VIC, HBV), where these models were run with a sample of parameters for 605 basins in the US.
-Furthermore, sensitivity analysis was applied to the indicators.
+Sensitivity analysis was applied to the indicators.

-How to cite
+How to Cite

 This resource is shared under the Creative Commons Attribution CC BY.http://creativecommons.org/licenses/by/4.0/